Mountain Bike Spring

 and housing.
 The cables should be rust free and the

 housing shouldn't be cracked or kinked.
-If you see any
+If you see

 of this you should replace the offending device, as if